afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 <img src="./resources/w2/img/l1-img-feat-det31.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- Points of interest should be distinctive, and identifiable, and different from its immediate neighborhood.
+- Points of interest should be `distinctive`, and identifiable, and different from its immediate neighborhood.
-- Features should also be repeatable.
+- Features should also be `repeatable`.
 That means that we should be able to extract the same features from two independent images of the same scene.
-- Third, features should be local.
+- Third, features should be `local`.
 That means the features should not change if an image region far away from the immediate neighborhood changes.
-- Forth, our features should be abundant in an image.
-- This is because many applications such as calibration and localization require a minimum number of distinctive points to perform effectively.
+- Forth, our features should be `abundant` in an image.
+This is because many applications such as calibration and localization require a minimum number of distinctive points to perform effectively.
-- Finally, generating features should not require a large amount of computation, as it is usually used as a pre-processing step for the applications that we've described.
+- Finally, generating features `should not require a large amount of computation`, as it is usually used as a pre-processing step for the applications that we've described.

-**Point of interest**
+**Point Of Interest (POI)**

 Take a look at the following images. *Can you think of pixels that abide by the above characteristics?*